Emon-ProCoder7/sql-Command-Repository/README.md

    - How many last touches is each campaign responsible for?
    - How many visitors make a purchase?
    - How many last touches on the purchase page is each campaign responsible for?
    - CoolTShirts can re-invest in 5 campaigns.
-Given your findings in the project, which should they pick and why?
+Given your findings in the project, which should they pick and why? [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/02.%20Marketing%20Click%20Through%20Rate%20Analytics.sql)